For a nice, 3 day California road trip, here’s where we recommend visiting and what to expect!

 Day 3 Recap

-Doing this trip made us want to stick around in the U.S. for a bit longer and do more road trips!
+Doing this trip made us want to stick around in the U.S. and maybe plan a longer California road trip itinerary!

 Share this Post